One of the First Slogans I heard

 From the beginning in recovery, I heard, “Practice an attitude of gratitude.”
 Not understanding completely, I practiced not whining.

-However, I couldn’t say I was grateful that drinking wasn’t in the cards for me.
+I couldn’t say I was grateful that drinking wasn’t in the cards for me.
 Those days weren’t exactly recovery, because I wasn’t getting better; I just wasn’t drinking.

 But somewhere, somehow an attitude of gratitude came more naturally.

-Slowly, I began to appreciate that they were giving me a gift of enormous value.
-Hearing their experiences, good and bad, seeing their strength and their hope in working the Twelve Steps, I came to believe that shame, insanity, or death need not be my end.
+Slowly, I began to appreciate that their stories were giving me a gift of enormous value.
+Hearing their experiences, good and bad; seeing their strength and their hope in working the Twelve Steps, I came to believe I had a choice, a daily reprieve.

 Not that I was that bad, I am tempted to say, so you wouldn’t think badly of me.

 I got the news that a woman with whom I had tried to work had died – beaten to death by her second husband.

-Words can’t describe properly the grief and gratitude her memory stirs up – I repeat it, one to remind me, alcoholism is a chronic disease; and two, sobriety is a gift – of grace.
+We had a lot in common, our patterns, problems and pain.
+Words can’t describe properly the grief and gratitude her memory stirs up – I repeat it, one to remind me, alcoholism is a chronic disease; and two, sobriety is a choice, and a gift – of grace.
 It is for the taking

 I would maintain that thanks are the highest form of thought; and that gratitude is happiness doubled by wonder. ~G.K.
 Chesterton